 Stimulating oxygen metabolism.
 Ozone increases the rate of glucose breakdown in red blood cells, which in turn makes more regenerative oxygen available to tissues.
 It also boosts the production of important antioxidant enzymes, such as glutathione peroxidase and superoxide dismutase .

 Activating the immune system.
 Ozone increases the production of interleukin-2, a special immune cell that starts a cascade of immune reactions .

 It’s this broad range of effects that had led ozone to be investigated for use in several conditions.
-One ozone therapy study found that it could help to repair skin and tissue in people with type-2 diabetes, and clinical trials are currently have investigated its use for knee arthritis and back pain caused by herniated discs [8, 9, 10].
+One ozone therapy study found that it could help to repair skin and tissue in people with type-2 diabetes, and clinical trials have investigated its use for knee arthritis and back pain caused by herniated discs [8, 9, 10].
 It’s also used in dentistry to clean teeth and treat root caries .

 Here at the London Clinic of Nutrition, we’ve found it to be a useful adjuvant to several treatments, especially when the immune system needs support (more on this below).

 Most people think ozone is dangerous because of its link with pollution—but this is a misperception.